 2 different types of Korean corn dogs that are garnished with condiments are being held upright.

-Korean corn dog (or Korean hotdog) is a trendy street snack filled with cheese and sausage, and coated in french fries and crispy panko breadcrumbs.
-Use this easy recipe to make it at home.
+Korean corn dog (or Korean hotdog) is a trendy street food filled with cheese and sausage, and coated in french fries and crispy panko breadcrumbs.
+This recipe lets you easily recreate the best version at home.

 Recipe Video